andreaz86/CitrixDaaSAutomation/GCP/Linux VDA MCS Domain Joined/README.md

 mv terraform.tfvars.example terraform.tfvars
 ```
 - change variables accondingly with your environment
+- configure the gcloud authentication using the default ADC (gcloud auth application-default login)
 - apply terraform configuration:
 ```sh
 terraform init
 terraform plan
 terraform apply
 ```

 ## Ansible
 After terraform has completed, you can configure the environment usign ansible (wait 2-3 min before to be sure all services has been started):